FoodPhoto.ai

 3. WHAT WE ALLOW (ENHANCEMENT)

-- Clean up or replace a cluttered, distracting background
+- Clean or replace a distracting background; remove stray clutter

-- Crop and resize to a platform's required dimensions
+- Crop and resize to each platform's required dimensions

 4. WHAT WE DO NOT ALLOW (MISREPRESENTATION)